UTHT/EM-FEA/README.md

 # FEMMSimulations

 Fast magnetostatic simulations for double-sided linear induction motors in FEMM/Matlab.
+Design for the UofT Hyperloop Team.

 ## Matlab Setup